nh-server/Kurisu/cogs/assistance-cmds/cfwcheck.wiiu.md

 ---
 title: Checking for CFW
-help-desc: Shows which CFW is present on the Wii U
+help-desc: Shows how to determine old CFW on the Wii U
 ---

 Need to update to a newer CFW?
 Check for which one you have before proceeding.